Kenyatté Hassell

 Kenyatte Hassell is an American politician.
 He is a Democratic member of the Alabama House of Representatives from the 78th district, representing parts of Montgomery, Alabama.
 Hassell was first elected in a special election to fill the vacancy caused by then-representative Kirk Hatcher's elevation to the Alabama Senate.

 Hassell won reelection without opposition in either the primary or the general election during the 2022 cycle.

 In April 2023, Hassell sponsored House Bill 360 to remove Robert E. Lee’s birthday as a state holiday.
 It died in committee.

+Hassell is running for reelection in 2026.
+He was renominated without opposition.